jhmcstanton/rudder/README.md

 the contents or borrowing only specific pieces.
 Almost zero validation is performed.

+TODOs:

+- Add unit tests
+- Add helper methods for loading files and dumping them to disk
+- Wrap the above in a CLI tool

 ## Non-Goals

 - Tieing this project directly to concourse.
 The ecosystem is fairly large, so supporting